July 12, 2022

 So, we know that discounts can get customers to pay up front, which can help your cash flow—but that the downstream effects of regularly undercharging for your product or service can be pretty heavy.
 How can you solve the cash flow problem and the discount problem?

-With Pipe’s recurring revenue trading platform, you can let customers maintain, for example, monthly or quarterly payments while you pull forward the annualized value of their contracts (and sometimes more!).
+With Pipe’s revenue trading platform, you can let customers maintain, for example, monthly or quarterly payments while you pull forward the cash flow.
 This gets you access to funds when you need them—at a far lower cost than steep annual discounts—with no impact to your customers.

 Distancing yourself from discounts